 Google has launched new features to help Google business users take more control of their security.
-The new Devices and Activity dashboard and security wizard provide businesses with improved tools to better manage and improve the security of Google Apps devices and Google for Work accounts.
+The new Devices and Activity dashboard and security wizard provide businesses with improved tools to better manage and improve the security of Google Apps devices and GSuite accounts.

 Here’s what’s changing and how the new security features can help your business.